hope-robertson/javascript-kata/README.md

 # Javascript Katas

+1. fork this repo
+2. clone your forked directory
-First get all set up by running `npm install` in this directory, this can take a few minutes.
+3. `cd` into the new directory and run `npm install`, this can take a few minutes
+4. `code .` to open the repo in VS Code.

-This challenge is broken into 5 suites, you can run them each individually by running `npm test` followed by the name of the suite, like this:
+This challenge is broken into 5 suites.
+In your terminal you can run them each individually by running `npm test` followed by the name of the suite, like this:

 ```sh
 $ npm test 1-variables-and-objects